 Whitsunday Island is a bushwalker’s paradise.
 From easy to challenging, there is a walk for everyone.
 We walk the trails to Chance Bay, the lookout point on the northern end of the island and the Hill Inlet lookout.
 Each of these walks takes most of the day.
 The walk to Chance Bay is 3.6 km from our camp.
 The bush walk meanders through forest, woodlands and hundreds of beautiful blue butterflies.
-We pack our lunch and spend a couple of hours relaxing and swimming in the secluded and crystal clear bay.
+We pack our lunch and spend a couple of hours relaxing and swimming in the secluded and crystal-clear bay.

-This walk isn’t in the brochures and not clearly marked.
+This walk isn’t in the brochures and is not clearly marked.
 It’s about 500 metres before the inlet and tracks go up the sand dunes.
-Once off the beach, little piles of rocks mark the track, so you can’t get lost!
+Once off the beach, little piles of rocks mark the track, so you can’t get lost.
 It’s only about 10 minutes to the first lookout rock and 30 minutes to the top lookout.
 The first lookout has the most spectacular views.
 From here and about another 30 minutes the Hill Inlet Lookout can be accessed by crossing the inlet at low tide.
-The views of the swirling sands and the fusion of aqua coloured oceans are panoramic.
+The views of the swirling sands and the fusion of turquoise oceans are panoramic.

 As the sun goes down over the islands we sit on the beach and enjoy a couple of drinks and the view.
 The crowds have long gone home and we have this paradise all to ourselves.